 It also includes a 184-page illustrated guidebook with detailed card meanings, angel correspondents and insight into the cards imagery and symbolism so you can really connect with and learn this deck to read it intuitively.

-Doreen partnered with Radleigh Valentine to create this full 78 card tarot deck, complete with angels, mermaids, unicorns, and fairies by the talented artist Steve A. Roberts.
+This is a full 78 card tarot deck, with beautiful artwork featuring angels, mermaids, unicorns, and fairies by the talented artist Steve A. Roberts.